Illustration by N. M. Sirett (C)

 She spent most of her teenage years enjoying books such as The Outsiders by S. E. Hinton and collected Terry Pratchett books like they were going out of fashion.
 She also enjoyed his joint venture with Neil Gaiman, Good Omens.
 Another favourite of hers was, The Portrait of Dorian Gray by Oscar Wilde.

 With thanks to friends, Sarah G and Clare W, and to S J Sirett – supportive husband – for providing both photographic skills and infinite patience.
 And thanks to the kids for your understanding and support when Mum is frequently lost in her writing head!
+Thanks to Kim for keeping me sane and always liting my spirit!
+And to my cousin Sam for being so passionate about my writing.
+Thanks to Lauren for putting up with me for the best part of her life and for the beta-read feedback.
+Always good to know which novel is my strongest yet.
+Much appreciated.

 Also thanks to Karen Scott photography for the Spotlight portrait.